 It is not uncommon for iOS developers to have multiple protocols for their objects.
 This adds real power to your objects when needed.
-Additional protocols are placed after the first one followed by a comma, like so:
+Additional protocols are placed after the first one followed by a comma.

+'''

-@interface EditbleItem : UITableViewController <InventoryItem, SaleItem> @end
+@interface EditbleItem : UITableViewController <InventoryItem, SaleItem>

+@end

+'''

 This example illustrates the power of protocols.
-Class EditableItem now must implement all of the required method declarations from the InventoryItem and SaleItem protocols.
+Class EditableItem now has all of the method declarations from InventoryItem and SaleItem.